Issued in 1974 as part of the American Folklore series showing the infamous Headless Horseman pursuing poor Ichabod Crane. Written in 1819.

 elegance of brown

-Brown is the least preferred colour of autumn, and yet that is the more predominant one this year due to our very dry, hot summer.
+Brown is the least preferred colour of autumn, and yet that was expected to be the more predominant one this year due to our very dry, hot summer.
 So, here is a more elegant Brown.

 22 October 2025